GeekTrainer/help-desk-bot-lab/Node/exercise4-KnowledgeBase.md

     });
     ```

-    > **NOTE:** The PostBack action type will post a message to bot privately, so other participants inside conversation will not see that was posted.

 1. Add a second waterfall step to perform a search by article category using the `$filter=...` parameter.

     ```javascript